newcrossfoodcoop/nxfc/README.md

 The website should now be running on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)

 That's it!
-You should now have two containers running one running mongodb and one running the website
+You should now have two containers running one running mongodb and one running the website.

-Head to the [wiki](https://github.com/newcrossfoodcoop/nxfc/wiki/Home) to find out how to work with the app
+Head to the [wiki](https://github.com/newcrossfoodcoop/nxfc/wiki/Home) to find out how to work with the app.

 ## License
 (The MIT License)